bils/NBISweden/README.md

 # NBISweden
-Bils has renamed to NBIS you will find the new repo here https://github.com/NBISweden
+BILS has been renamed to NBIS!
+The new NBIS GitHub page is here https://github.com/NBISweden